RMIT-SEPT/majorproject-9-mon-15-30-4/docs/README.md

 ## Quick Start Guide
 - To quickly start the project, do the following activities:
-    - BUILD: In IntelliJ, 'Build' SbBackendApplication under root -->Backend --> springboot-backend -->  src --> main --> ... --> SbBackendApplication
+    - **BUILD**: In IntelliJ, 'Build' SbBackendApplication under root -->Backend --> springboot-backend -->  src --> main --> ... --> SbBackendApplication
-    - RUN BACKEND: Run SbBackendApplication.
+    - **RUN BACKEND**: Run SbBackendApplication.
 This will create an instance of the Back-end servers, running on H2-Embedded Database.
-        - The website can be accessed on http:/localhost:8080/h2-console
+        - The contents of the backend can be accessed on http:/localhost:8080/h2-console
         - On the website, the specific 'url' should match 'spring.datasource.url' found in  Backend --> springboot-backend --> src --> main --> resources --> application.properties.

-     - RUN FRONTEND: Access the Front End folders, and then open the folder, react-front-end.
+     - **RUN FRONTEND**: Access the Front End folders, and then open the folder, react-front-end.
         - When the user is within react-front-end, open the terminal and type 'npm start'
         - This command will begin an instance of the front-end.